fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

     report_fp16 = op_counter.estimate_compute_energy(model, x, config=cfg)
     print("FP16-regime energy (pJ):", report_fp16.energy_total_pj)

-This example is intentionally simple because the acceptance target requires an inference energy estimation example.
+This example is intentionally kept simple so that it focuses on the basic energy-estimation workflow.
 For more detailed forward SNN inference modeling, replace the entry point with ``estimate_lemaire_energy``.

 If you want a richer forward-only inference estimate that also includes memory, addressing, and neuron-state effects,